 Two subdivided non-farm residential sites per quarter section.
-Resource Activity: no minimum Intensive Agricultural activities: 1.0 hectare Minimum site area Farm and Non-farm Residential: 1.0 hectare (2.47 acres) to a maximum of 8 hectares (20 acres) except that, by resolution of Council, the maximum site area may be a greater area depending on existing physical circumstances such as highway cut off, shelter belt, or as a result of boundary line readjustment.
-All other discretionary uses: 1.0 hectare (2.47 acres) and a maximum of 8 ha (20 acres) except that, by resolution of Council, the maximum site area may be a greater area depending on existing physical circumstances such as highway cut off, shelter belt, or the required space needs of the intended use, livestock operations under 300 Animal Units exempted.
-Minimum site frontage 30.0 metres Minimum front yard All buildings shall be set back a minimum of 46.0 metres from the centre line of any developed road, municipal road allowance or provincial highway and/or a minimum of 90.0 metres from the intersection of the centre lines of any municipal roads or provincial highway or such greater distance as required for e.g. Site triangle.
-Minimum rear yard All buildings shall be set back a minimum of 15.0 metres or 25% of the depth of the site whichever is the lesser Minimum side yard All buildings shall be set back a minimum of 15.0 metres except where a side yard abuts a municipal road allowance or a provincial highway, the front yard requirements shall apply Minimum setback for trees, shelterbelts, grain bags, dugouts and other All shelterbelts and tree plantings shall comply with the same setback requirements as for buildings except: 1) where the side or rear yard abuts an internal subdivision road the setback for trees shall be 15 metres from the centre line of the road; and 2) where the side or rear yard does not abut a road the setback shall be 3 metres from the property line.
+Resource Activity: no minimum Minimum site area Farm and Non-farm Residential: 1.0 hectare (2.47 acres) to a maximum of 8 hectares (20 acres) except that, by resolution of Council, the maximum site area may be a greater area depending on existing physical circumstances such as highway cut off, shelter belt, or as a result of boundary line readjustment.
+All other Permitted or Discretionary Uses (excluding agricultural activity): 1.0 hectare (2.47 acres) and a maximum of 8 ha (20 acres) except by resolution of Council, the maximum site area may be greater depending on physical circumstances such as water bodies, drainage ditch, natural features, existing shelter belts or due to the original township survey, road widening, road right-of-way or railways or the required space needed for the intended use.
+Minimum site frontage 30.0 metres Minimum front yard All buildings shall be set back a minimum of 46.0 metres (150 feet) from the centre line of any developed road, municipal road allowance or provincial highway and/or a minimum of 90.0 metres (295 feet) from the intersection of the centre lines of any municipal roads or provincial highway or such greater distance as required for e.g. Site triangle.
+Minimum rear yard All buildings shall be set back a minimum of 15.0 metres (49 feet) or 25% of the depth of the site whichever is the lesser Minimum side yard All buildings shall be set back a minimum of 15.0 metres (49 feet) except where a side yard abuts a municipal road allowance or a provincial highway, the front yard requirements shall apply Minimum setback for trees, shelterbelts, grain bags, dugouts and other All shelterbelts and tree plantings shall comply with the same setback requirements as for buildings except: 1) where the side or rear yard abuts an internal subdivision road the setback for trees shall be 15 metres (49 feet) from the centre line of the road; and 2) where the side or rear yard does not abut a road the setback shall be 3 metres (10 feet) from the property line.
 All portable structures, machinery, dugouts, and the storage of aggregate materials or grain bags shall comply with the same setback requirements as for buildings.
 Council may reduce setback by resolution if physical circumstances dictate.
-Fence Lines All fences shall be set back a minimum of 46.0 metres from the centre line of any developed road, municipal road allowance or provincial highway.
-Barbed wire fences where permitted are exempt.
+Fence Lines All fences shall be set back a minimum of 46.0 metres (150 feet) from the centre line of any developed road, municipal road allowance or provincial highway.
+Barbed wire or similar strand or wood fences where permitted are exempt.
 Public Works and Facilities There shall be no minimum site area required for cemeteries, radio or communication towers or related facilities.